-If there are extenuating personal circumstances that may affect your academic performance or impact on your progression you must bring these to the attention of an appropriate member of staff (for example your Academic Adviser, module coordinator or the appropriate Pro Dean) as soon as possible and normally prior to completing any assessment.
+If there are extenuating personal circumstances that may affect your academic performance or impact on your progression you must bring these to the attention of an appropriate member of staff (for example your Academic Adviser, module coordinator or the appropriate Associate Dean) as soon as possible and normally prior to completing any assessment.
 If you base a subsequent academic appeal on such extenuating personal circumstances, you will be required to provide valid reasons to explain why you failed to notify the examiners or other relevant persons of these circumstances prior to completing the assessment.

 Using the Right Procedure

 If you are unsure whether to use the Appeals procedure or the Complaints procedure, there is a key question to ask yourself: what kind of outcome are you seeking?
 If you are seeking to have an academic decision changed (such as a mark or grade, or a decision about progression or termination of studies), then you must use the Appeals procedure.
 The permissible grounds for submitting an appeal are clearly detailed therein.
 If you are dissatisfied with the level of service you have received from the University, or if you believe that a service needs to be improved, or that the University has failed (for example) to follow one of its administrative processes properly, then the Complaints procedure is normally more appropriate.
 For matters involving teaching in general, there are also feedback opportunities through Staff-Student Consultative Councils, module questionnaires and School presidents.